 Melbourne's public transport card ticketing system has now changed over to the Myki Integrated Ticketing system.

-This will make public transport traveling so much easier and convenient.
+This has now made travelling using the public transport system so much easier and more convenient.

 You are in control and never again will you have to find the correct change.

 Melbourne city and suburbs are divided into 2 zones and passengers pay for the zones that they want to travel in and the time that they wish to do so.

 The Metcard was available in each of the individual zones and 2 zone combinations.

 For single trips within the city center customers used to be able to purchase a City Saver card that could be used for train, tram or bus travel between two stations within the City Saver area.